Members of Wolvey Environmental Group (WEG)

 Recent projects include strengthening the boardwalk and

-constructing bridge across the brook and a new path in the woodland walk
+constructing a new bridge across the brook and extending the path in the woodland walk

 at Wolvey's Old Cricket Field Wetland Reserve.
 Projects planned for the future include the possibility of a Community